cjxh/django-mysite/README.md

 # django-mysite
 Creating a django app from scratch.
+Practice with migrations.

 ## Set up application
 1. Using PyCharm, `Create New Project` > `Django`.